Angie Weinberger’s Latest Song and The Global Rockstar Album

 I am truly honored to have worked with Angie’s team on this unique project and to be here for this long-awaited Global Rockstar Album book launch.
 Angela Weinberger is a true visionary and leader in Global Mobility and has dedicated her career until now to changing things for the better in the corporate world: bringing the Human Touch back into mobility, integrating Diversity, Equity, and Inclusion practices, and wrapping it all up, changing the narrative of what a good leader is.

-I met Angie back in 2010 at an Expat Partner event she hosted.
-She made such an impression on me back then: she already gave that leader vibe.
-Angie radiated this confidence in her expertise, in herself.
+I met Angie in 2010 at an Expat Partner event she hosted.
+She made such an impression on me back then: She already gave that leader vibe.
+Angie radiated confidence in her expertise and in herself.
 And even if I hadn’t put my finger on it back then, she made that impression on me because I had perceived her human, caring side.
-She clearly wasn’t helping people just because she was paid to; she sincerely had to help people at heart.
+She wasn’t helping people just because she was paid to; she sincerely had to help people at heart.

 That is why Angie is a rock star, somewhat of a rebel, like writer, philosophy professor, and political and feminist activist Angela Davis, whom she was named after.
 Davis once said: “You have to act as if it were possible to radically transform the world.
 And you have to do it all the time.”
 That is precisely what Angie does every day.